mohammad-rowshan/mohammad-rowshan.github.io/_pages/about.md

 published: true
 ---

 Welcome — I’m glad you’ve found your way here.
-I don’t know exactly what brought you to my page: perhaps curiosity, research, or chance.
-Whatever the reason, I invite you to explore my publications.
+Whether you’re visiting out of curiosity, research, or by chance, I invite you to explore my research works.
 You may discover ideas that connect with your own journey — or spark new ones.
-I am always open to new opportunities.
-If you see potential for us to work together, I’d be delighted to hear from you.
+If you see potential for us to work together in any capacity, I’d be delighted to hear from you.

 ---

-Mohammad Rowshan is an Engineering Early-Career Academic Fellow in the School of Electrical Engineering and Telecommunications at the University of New South Wales (UNSW), Sydney.
+### About

----
+I’m Mohammad Rowshan, an Engineering Early-Career Academic Fellow in the School of Electrical Engineering and Telecommunications at the University of New South Wales (UNSW), Sydney.

-I am open to new opportunities in both academia and industry.
-Please feel free to reach out if you would like to discuss potential collaborations, projects, or positions.
+I am open to opportunities in both academia and industry, including collaborations, projects, and positions.

 ---
 ### Education